-***If there is a threat of physical harm, please call your local law enforcement agency.***
+***If there is a risk of physical harm, please call your local law enforcement agency***

 The Florida Department of Environmental Protection does not inspect possible sinkholes.

 Many common questions involving sinkholes are answered by the FAQs below.
-Should you have additional questions, you may call the FGS Sinkhole Helpline, 850 245-2118.
-NOTE, this is a helpline provided to:
+Should you have additional questions, you may call the FGS Sinkhole Helpline at 850 245-2118.
+NOTE: This is a helpline provided to:

-answer any addition sinkhole related questions one may have, or
+Answer any addition sinkhole related questions one may have.

 Other subterranean events can cause holes, depressions or subsidence of the land surface that may mimic sinkhole activity.
-These include subsurface expansive clay or organic layers which compress as water is removed,collapsed or broken sewer and drain pipes or broken septic tanks, improperly compacted soil after excavation work, and even buried trash, logs and other debris.
+These include subsurface expansive clay or organic layers that compress as water is removed; collapsed or broken sewer and drain pipes; broken septic tanks; improperly compacted soil after excavation work; and even buried trash, logs and other debris.
 Often a depression is not verified by a licensed professional geologist or engineer to be a true sinkhole, and the cause of subsidence is not known.
 Such events are called subsidence incidents.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.